* “Poppy red” springs up on the red carpet

 BEVERLY HILLS, Calif., Jan 13 (Reuters) - The women of Hollywood turned to the boldest reds and the blackest blacks to evoke a bygone era of sultry sirens on the red carpet at Sunday’s Golden Globe Awards for film and television.

-“Poppy red,” a trend color for spring, was the tone chosen by stars like Jennifer Lawrence, Marion Cotillard, Claire Danes, Zooey Deschanel, Alison Pill and Jennifer Garner among others.
+“Poppy red,” a trend color for spring, was the tone chosen by stars like the night’s award winners Jennifer Lawrence (“Silver Linings Playbook”) and Claire Danes (“Homeland”) along with Marion Cotillard, Zooey Deschanel and Jennifer Garner.

-“Red is classic and celebrates Hollywood’s heyday when all the most glamorous sirens often wore red,” style expert and TV host Sam Saboura said.
+“Red is classic and celebrates Hollywood’s heyday when all the most glamorous sirens often wore red,” said style expert and TV host Sam Saboura.
 “It’s regal and strong, but this new poppy hue for spring feels fresh, youthful and modern.”

-With the unusually chilly California weather, Saboura said the blacks worn by Julianne Moore, Salma Hayek, Julianna Margulies, Rachel Weisz and singer Adele “felt right on this cold January night, not to mention elegant and chic.”
+With the unusually chilly California weather, Saboura said the blacks worn by Globe winners Julianne Moore (“Game Change”), Adele (“Skyfall”) Salma Hayek, Julianna Margulies and Rachel Weisz “felt right on this cold January night, not to mention elegant and chic.”

 Contrasting with the reds was a smattering of pale colors, in what Entertainment Weekly’s senior editor Bronwyn Barnes called the “the fire and ice effect.”
 Those included Anne Hathaway’s “white hot” Chanel Haute Couture gown and the blush tones preferred by Amy Adams, Megan Fox and Hayden Panettiere.